rafaelalmeidab/rafaelalmeidab/README.md

 <h2>Hi.
 I am Rafael Almeida, a Control and Automation Engineer currently broadening my knowledge in other technologies so I can improve my overall developing skills.</h2>

-- 🌱 I’m currently learning React.js, Next.js, Node.js, Symfony, Laravel, Design Patters and Software Architecture.
+- 🌱 I’m currently learning React.js, Node.js, Laravel, Design Patters and Software Architecture.
 - 👯 I’m looking to collaborate on React.js and Node.js projects, also volunteer work.
 - 💬 Ask me about PHP, JavaScript, MySQL, C++, Arduino and ESP32.
 - 📫 How to reach me: linkedin.com/in/rafaelalmeidab